jadecobra/python_tdd_exercises/source/AssertionError.rst

     self.assertTrue(False)

-the terminal produces a failure
+the terminal shows a failure

 .. code-block:: python